dadwic/PageZilla/packages/docs/versioned_docs/version-0.1.0-beta.11/guides/save-load.md

 ### Load JSON on page load
 Of course, what if we wanted our editor to load a serialized output on page load?
-For this, we will need to take a step back and revisit the `<Frame />` component which we encountered when we first set up Craft.js.
+For this, we will need to take a step back and revisit the `<Frame />` component which we encountered when we first set up PageZilla.

 By default, it constructs the editor state based on whats was initially rendered in its `children`.
 But, we could also specifiy the serialised JSON nodes to its `json` prop which would cause it to load the state from the JSON string instead.